rokf/howl-chicken/README.md

 which depend on `chicken-doc`.
 Go to http://wiki.call-cc.org/eggref/4/chicken-doc for installation instructions.

+There is a also a `chicken-doc-children` command which offers a selection between identifiers contained in an egg or unit.
+On the selection of an identifier its description is displayed.

 You have to overwrite the `ctrl_q` key binding
 (or whatever you have set for docs to show up) for the documentation feature.